 Work related skills events are also visited so that pupils learn about and develop appropriate skills valued by employers.
 The school also encourages visitors from a range of sectors to speak with pupils.
 Pupils can also make use of the careers resources in the reflection room (student support).

 WHO IS INVOLVED?

-The Careers Leader at St George’s is Mr Knight, who works with Mrs Curry (Primary) and Mrs Sadler (Secondary) in the planning and delivery of our provision.
+The Careers Leader at St George’s is Mr Knight, who works with Mr Morgan (SLT), Mrs Curry (Primary) and Mrs Sadler (Secondary) in the planning and delivering of a careers programme, which includes advice for pupils as well as employer engagement and support.
 Pupils at St Georges Church of England Foundation School are also supported in their “Career Planning” by Mr Chris Targett.
 Chris is an independent and impartial Career Development Professional employed by CXK.Ltd (www.cxk.org).
 We also receive support from the Careers and Enterprise Company (CEC) and have an Enterprise Adviser, Dr Kate Barclay.

-If you have any queries please contact either Mr Knight (email@example.com) or Mrs Sadler (firstname.lastname@example.org)
+If you have any queries please contact either Mr Knight (firstname.lastname@example.org or 07720 737912) or Mrs Sadler (email@example.com)

 Updated April 2018 – reviewed annually